Principles for Digital Development

 Endorsement means that an organization officially agrees to use the Digital Principles to guide its work.
 Ultimately, when designing and implementing a policy, solution, system, or intervention, endorsers of these Principles commit, at minimum, to do no harm, and at best, to ensure their work maximizes the agency of people and communities to drive their own development.
 To achieve these objectives, each endorser will define how these Principles can be operationalized in their work, sphere of influence, and specific initiative.

 These Principles aim to be broadly relevant.
 Today, all people – even those who do not yet have access to or use technology – live in societies that are increasingly shaped by digital ecosystems that can bring both immense benefit and immense harm.
 More and more, technology is being integrated into service delivery across sectors such as education, health, agriculture, finance, and humanitarian assistance, amongst others.
 The refreshed Principles elevate issues that arise in all of these sectors, including the need for radical inclusion and local ownership; the need to manage risks assocated with digital data; and the need to anticipate and mitigate potential harm.
-Where the Principles are not yet specific enough to feel relevant to your work, we encourage you to use these at the basis for creating more specific guidance and training materials.
+Where the Principles are not yet specific enough to feel relevant to your work, we encourage you to use these as the basis for creating more specific guidance and training materials.

 No, the Digital Principles are not intended to be implemented in any particular order.
 You can start with any of the Principles, depending on what seems most useful for your initiative.
 The current order lends itself to serve as a design checklist in the early phases of creating a new project, policy, or institution.

 The Principles can be useful in many different ways, depending on the specifics of your project or program.
-They may serve as design checklist in the early phases of creating a new project, policy, or institution, or they may serve as way to kick-off critical converstaions as to how to maximize impact and minimize risks to people and communities.
+They may serve as a design checklist in the early phases of creating a new project, policy, or institution, or they may serve as a way to kick-off critical conversations as to how to maximize impact and minimize risks to people and communities.
 We invite you to help develop the body of knowledge around putting the Principles into practice.
 The Principles are a community-owned resource and we encourage everyone in the digital development community to share their learnings and help us to continue to improve this guidance to drive lasting positive impact.